event-sourcery/event-sourcery/README.md

 # Todo List #

-1. Switch to libsodium / better encryption model
-2. All commands are logged.
+1. all commands are logged
-3. Commands / events get unique IDs.
+2. commands / events get unique ids
-4. All the other stuff
+3. all the other stuff
-5. Key management systems?
+4. enterprise key management

 # Installation #